jiangyigithub/my_offer/longman3000/0pronounce/a.md

 **a**  `An average father may share all he has.`

 `/æ/`
-average - acid - actually
+average - acid - actually - add - agriculture
 crack - exactly

 `/eə/`